Dale Vince: Career

 In April 2022, Vince announced he planned to sell Ecotricity and go into politics.
 He said part of the reason was that a new owner "can achieve even more, faster.
-We’ve got a massive pipeline of projects that need to be built requiring £2 billion of investment."
+We've got a massive pipeline of projects that need to be built requiring £2 billion of investment."
 As well as developing his interest in politics, he would focus on renewable projects such as tidal lagoons and geothermal energy.
+In November of the same year, he said that he had halted plans to sell the company.

+In June 2023, Vince announced plans to implement an "eco-curriculum" across 12,000 UK schools by 2025 through his Ministry of Eco Education.
+The curriculum, which seeks to teach pupils about the natural world and the climate crisis, had previously been tested in a pilot scheme featuring 25 schools in 2022.
+In July 2023, Vince announced the founding of Ecojet, an airline featuring planes powered by hydrogen-derived electricity.
+Ecojet's first flights are scheduled to take place in 2025.

 Football

-In 2010 Vince became a major shareholder of Forest Green Rovers FC, and three months later was appointed club chairman.
-In February 2011, Rovers players were banned from eating red meat for health reasons, and a few weeks later the sale of all meat products was banned at the club's ground, leaving only vegetarian options and free-range poultry and fish from sustainable stocks.
+In 2010, Vince became a major shareholder of Forest Green Rovers FC, and three months later was appointed club chairman.
+In February 2011, Rovers players were banned from eating red meat for health reasons, and a few weeks later the sale of all red meat products was banned at the club's ground, leaving only vegetarian options and free-range poultry and fish from sustainable stocks.

-Vince has also introduced a number of different eco-friendly developments at the club including the installation of solar panels on its New Lawn home ground, the use of a solar-powered robot grass mower, and the creation of the world's first organic football pitch.
+Vince introduced a number of different eco-friendly developments at the club including the installation of solar panels on its New Lawn home ground, the use of a solar-powered robot grass mower, and the creation of the world's first organic football pitch.
 In September 2015, Vince revealed Forest Green were using a player recruitment method similar to the 'Moneyball' model that had been initially used in baseball to sign players by using computer-generated analysis.
 In October 2015, Forest Green became the world's first all vegan football club.

 In 2021, the team became the first in the world to play in a football kit made from a composite material consisting of recycled plastic and coffee grounds.

-The United Nations has recognised Forest Green Rovers as the world's first carbon-neutral football club and it was described by FIFA as the “greenest team in the world”.
+The United Nations has recognised Forest Green Rovers as the world's first carbon-neutral football club and it was described by FIFA as the "greenest team in the world".
+In 2024, Forest Green lost their Football League status after suffering two successive relegations.